Let’s get one thing straight.

 To-Do lists have a habit of growing and growing.
 And it’s all too tempting to tick off the easy tasks … which may not be the important tasks that will grow your business!
 Or it’s all too easy to put off your list or be distracted by emails, phone calls and interruptions.

-Maybe you’ve taken a time management course or read some books by the gurus.
+Maybe you’ve taken a course on time management tips or read some books by the gurus.
 You might have even had some success.

 For a while…

 But, like any training, it only works if you first admit you have a problem.

 And the problem is you’re an idiot.